 Here is where the train station is located in Samarkand:

-There are about five trains a day connecting the two cities which includes night trains.
+There are about five trains a day connecting the two cities, including night trains.

 I hope this guide was super useful and that you’ll have a great time in Bukhara.
 If you have any questions or if you’ve already been to Bukhara, we’d love to hear from you in the comments below!